-8.1 Does the village have a security system?
-If yes: • the security system details are: • the security system is monitored between: □ Yes □ No Security patrols through the village several times during the day and night.
+8.1 Does the village have a security system? ⊠ Yes □ No If yes:the security system details are: Cameras at front gate, pool area and residents overflow parking area, clubhouse security system. the security system is monitored between: 8.2 Does the village have an emergency help system? ☑ Yes - all residents □ Optional □ No If yes or optional:the emergency help system details are: All units are supplied with an emergency call system connected to a control centre. the emergency help system is monitored between: 24 hours per day, seven days per week.
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No

-8.2 Does the village have an emergency help system? ☐ Optional □ No If yes or optional: • the emergency help system details are: All units are supplied wit control centre. h an emergency call system connected to a the emergency help system is monitored between: 24 hours per day, seven days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator First Aid Kit Defibrillator
+First Aid Kit